 "based on the on-site testing carried out to date, the majority of the site is TC1-like with some minor pockets of TC2-like performance.
 This categorisation is generally in line with the ECan mapping of the site which places it on the boundary of an area where liquefaction assessment is required and an area where damaging liquefaction is unlikely."
 The report concludes the site is suitable for residential development, subject to further investigation and design at the subdivision stage.
 6.5 Temporary Effects Use of the site for residential purposes and any associated effects on the environment will be assessed and appropriately managed at the time of subdivision, including temporary effects arising from construction, using the existing provisions of the OSDP.
-6.6 Cumulative Effects The proposal will enable a change of land use from small scale rural and rural residential lifestyle block use to residential use.
+6.6 Cumulative Effects The proposal will enable a change of land use from small scale rural and rural residential lifestyle block use to residential use and small scale neighbourhood commercial use.
 Cumulatively this will reduce the overall availability of rural zoned land within the District of Selwyn, however as noted previously, due to the parcel sizes and the need for water, the productively capability of the application site is limited.
 It is considered the loss of underutilized, essentially rural residential land can be absorbed in this instance due to the generally low productivity of Inner Plains zoned land, when compared to Outer Plains.
 6.7 Positive Effects The application site will provide an expansion option for Prebbleton adjacent to the Birchs Road Reserve and connecting to the existing township urban form.
-The proposed rezoning will enable future residential use at a net density anticipated by higher order documents of at least 12 households per hectare.
+The proposed rezoning will enable future residential use at a net density anticipated by higher order documents of at least 15 households per hectare, with the provision of neighbourhood scale commercial use to benefit residents and complement the Birchs Road Reserve.
 The site is not subject to any significant constraints and effects on the environment as a result of implementation of the plan change can be managed.
 The increased residential density will increase the rate payer base for the district and provide an increased customer base for the commercial area of Prebbleton enhancing the economic self-sufficiency of the township.
-6.8 Effects Summary The proposed plan change will enable future subdivision and development of the application site for residential purposes at urban densities which will result in a number of actual and potential effects on the environment.
+6.8 Effects Summary The proposed plan change will enable future subdivision and development of the application site for residential and neighbourhood commercial purposes at urban densities which will result in a number of actual and potential effects on the environment.
 The key environmental effects relate to expansion of the township beyond the current anticipated and identified development areas, character and amenity, reverse sensitivity and loss of productive land.
-For the most part these effects can be managed at the time of subdivision using the existing provisions of the OSDP, which ensure in the Living Z a high level of amenity is achieved.
-In addition, due to the highly modified rural environment and the presence of the Birchs Road Reserve the application site is able to accommodate expansion of urban Prebbleton.
+For the most part these effects can be managed at the time of detailed design and subdivision using the existing provisions of the OSDP, which ensure in the Living MD Prebbleton and Business 1 zones a high level of amenity is achieved.
+In addition, due to the highly modified rural environment and the presence of the Birchs Road Reserve the application site is able to accommodate expansion of urban Prebbleton and is considered more appropriate than the current inner plains zoning.